By: Brittany Sheehan of Bicoastal Baby B.

 Independently.
 Another frequent challenge parents face is what I like to call “the paci dance” – you put the paci in, it falls out, baby cries, you pop it back in, it falls out, baby cries, you pop it back in….you get the picture!
 There are actually things you can do to help your baby get past this stage.
 Around 6-8 months, babies typically develop the motor skills required to replace their own paci.

-You can teach them to do it themselves by gently guiding their hands to the pacifier and placing it into their mouth.
-If a baby can replace their own paci, but seems to lose it at night, try putting several pacifiers in the crib for them to grab!
+You can teach them to do it themselves by gently guiding their hands to the paci and placing it into their mouth.
+If a baby can replace their own paci, but seems to lose it at night, try putting several pacis in the crib for them to grab!

-On the other end of the spectrum, parents of toddlers often ask when and how they need to give up the pacifier.
-Bottom line, It’s a personal choice, but by age 3 it is strongly suggested to wean from pacifiers to avoid an impact on your child’s teeth.
+On the other end of the spectrum, parents of toddlers often ask when and how they need to give up the paci.
+Bottom line, It’s a personal choice, but by age 3 is strongly suggested to avoid an impact on your child’s teeth.